 Commercial fishers record their catch and effort in mandatory logbooks, with fishing effort reported in 30 minute grids.
-This data is then made publicly available via an online data portal, QFish (Queensland Department of Agriculture and Fisheries, 2022).
+This data is then made publicly available via an online data portal, QFish (Queensland Department of Agriculture and Fisheries, 2023).

-A cumulative seven year period (2014 to 2020) was chosen to represent contemporary gillnet fishing effort on the Great Barrier Reef.
+A cumulative eight year period (2014 to 2021) was chosen to represent contemporary gillnet fishing effort on the Queensland east coast.
 The time period was considered best to represent current fishing patterns, as the period prior to 2014 had considerably higher fishing effort than presently seen, which if used may overestimate the current risk to threatened species.
 Use of a shorter more recent time period may not be reflective of broader fishing patterns and is more likely to be influenced by seasonality.
+Logbook records for 2022 and 2023 are considered incomplete by Fisheries Queensland.

-This data layer has been presented as a heatmap of total days fished within the 30 minute reporting grid in the period 2014 to 2020.
+This data layer has been presented as a heatmap of total days fished within the 30 minute reporting grid in the period 2014 to 2021.

-4.2 Great Barrier Reef Marine Park Zoning
+4.2 Marine Park Zoning

-The Great Barrier Reef is a multi-use marine park with different activities, including different types of commercial fishing, permitted within the different zones.
+Three marine parks exist on the Queensland east coast.
+The Great Barrier Reef is joint managed by the Commonwealth and Queensland Governments, while the Great Sandy and Moreton Bay marine parks are managed by the Queensland Government.
+All three are multi-use marine parks with different activities, including different types of commercial fishing, permitted within the different zones.

-Commercial gillnet fishing is not permitted in areas of the marine park including Preservation (Pink), Marine National Park (Green), Scientific Research (Orange), Buffer (Olive) and Conservation Park (Yellow) Zones.
+Commercial gillnet fishing is not permitted in areas of the marine parks including Preservation (Pink), Marine National Park (Green), Scientific Research (Orange), Buffer (Olive) and Conservation Park (Yellow) Zones.